Did you know 90% of children in hospital will experience some level of homesickness?

 Funds will also be used to cure homesickness by developing services to connect kids to home while in hospital and making kids feel a bit more at home during their hospital stay.

-In 2022 your support will be helping to raise funds for paediatric patients who are receiving care through Hospital in the Home (HITH) through Canberra Health Services.
+Your support helps to raise funds for paediatric patients who are receiving care at the Centenary Hospital for Women and Children, through Canberra Health Services.

 Funds are raised for our Canberra paediatric patients at Coles supermarkets in Canberra, through